KamiyaGaikwad/kmail/README.md

 - Three folders: Inbox, Spam, Trash.
 - Navigation through folders using React Router.
-- Loading mails in Inbox
+- Loading mails in Inbox.
 - Filters to show unread emails and starred emails.
 - Star and unstar an email.
 - Delete an email (moves it to the Trash folder).